graphcore/poptorch/docs/user_guide/intro.rst

 Parallel and Distributed execution
 ==================================

-To scale your models, you can enable :ref:`execution_strategies` using PopTorch's :ref:`annotation_tools` to label or wrap individual parts of your model and assign parts of the model to an individual IPU or execution phase.
+To scale your models, you can enable :ref:`execution_strategies` using the PopTorch :ref:`annotation_tools` to label or wrap individual parts of your model and assign parts of the model to an individual IPU or execution phase.
 You can also use PopTorch's :ref:`available_execution_strategies` to determine how the model executes the phases.

-Having assigned the model to run on one or more IPUs, you can add additional parallelism through replication.
-Each replica represents an addition copy of the entire model, which runs in parallel.
+Having assigned the model to run on one or more IPUs, you can add additional parallelism with replication.
+Each replica represents an additional copy of the entire model.
+These copies run in parallel.

 PopTorch can also run across multiple hosts.
-This is necessary for using more than 64 IPUs across IPU-PODs and may be beneficial when using a smaller number of IPUs such as models involving intensive pre-processing on the CPU.
+This is necessary for using more than 64 IPUs across IPU Pod systems and may be beneficial when using a smaller number of IPUs, for example with models that involve intensive pre-processing on the CPU.
 We recommend using the PopRun command-line tool and and PopDist configuration library, which can automatically set up PopTorch to run across multiple IPU-POD hosts.
-Please refer to the `PopDist and PopRun User Guide
+Refer to the `PopDist and PopRun User Guide
 <https://docs.graphcore.ai/projects/poprun-user-guide/>`__ for more information,
 including details about the installation of Horovod if you are using the MPI communication protocol.